These vegetarian stuffed mushrooms are perfect for any party from birthdays to Thanksgiving!

 And of course, the best reward for cooking something delicious is a great class of wine, right?!
 I recently discovered Sonoma-Cutrer wines, specifically their Russian River Pinot Noir, and now I’m hooked!
-Seriously, we shot this around 12pm and it took all my willpower not to drink a full glass until the sun went down ?
+Seriously, we shot this around 12pm and it took all my willpower not to drink a full glass until the sun went down.
+So good!

 - 2 cloves of garlic